opencord/maas/QUICKSTART.md

 vagrant ssh maasdev -- -L 8888:10.100.198.202:80
 ```

-__Ignore the extra options at the end of this command after the `--`.
-These are used for port forwarding and
+__Enter the complete command specified above, including the options `-- -L 8888:10.100.198.202:80`.
+These are used
+for port forwarding in order to make the MAAS UI visible from you local host and will be explained further in the
-will be explaned later in the section on Verifing MAAS.__
+section on Verifying MAAS.__

 ### Complete
 Once you have created and connected to the development environment this task is complete.
 The `maas` repository
 files can be found on the development machine under `/maasdev`.
 This directory is mounted from the host machine
-so changes made to files in this directory will be reflected on the host machine and vis vera.
+so changes made to files in this directory will be reflected on the host machine and vice-versa.

 ## Build / Tag / Publish Docker Images
 Bare metal provisioning leverages three (3) utilities built and packaged as Docker container images.
 These